Providence Health Care

 There is a chapel, vets lounge and artworks studio (for veterans) on the main floor.
 The cafeteria located in Children’s and Women’s Hospital is accessible through an underground tunnel.

 Multicultural resident population.
 The culturally diverse staff are able to converse with many residents in their own language.
 Brock Fahrni has a multi-faith philosophy.
 Programs are greatly enriched by the home’s association with Veterans Affairs Canada.

 Canadian Council on Health Services Accreditation status – Exemplary

 Accreditation is an external peer review process to assess and improve the services health care organizations provide to their residents, based on standards of excellence set by Accreditation Canada

-Brock Fahrni is part of Providence Health Care, a Catholic faith-based care provider that operates five long-term care facilities in Vancouver.
+Brock Fahrni is part of Providence Health Care, a Catholic faith-based care provider that operates five long-term care homes in Vancouver.

 Providence Health Care has adopted the Eden Alternative ™ as a way of living our Mission everyday.
 The Eden Alternative ™ focuses on eliminating loneliness, helplessness and boredom by building healthy, vibrant communities where opportunities for companionship, decision-making and giving back to the community are encouraged.
 We provide holistic health care which includes recreation and rehabilitation therapy, social work, pastoral care, dietary, music therapy, nursing and medicine.